GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 Other values can be changed, if needed, but can be left with default values.

-3. Optional.
-You can use a GCS bucket as a storage for a Terraform state.
+3. (Optional) For better state management and collaboration, you can configure Terraform to store its state in a GCS bucket instead of keeping it locally.
 [Create a bucket](https://cloud.google.com/storage/docs/creating-buckets#command-line) manually and then uncomment the content of the file `terraform/backend.tf` and specify your bucket:

 ```
 terraform {